zacharysgoldberg/nhtsa-fars-elt-dashboard/README.md

 - Loads raw datasets into a PostgreSQL data warehouse hosted on Azure
 - Processes and transforms data using Python scripts and dbt for standardization, cleaning, and modeling
 - Presents insights using Apache Superset dashboards
-- Automatically runs pipeline and updates dashboard every six months using an Apache Airflow DAG
+- Automatically runs pipeline, including dbt models, and updates dashboard every six months using an Apache Airflow DAG

 ---